Mass media in the Republic of Ireland: Linear and digital broadcasting

 RTÉ is the public service broadcaster of Ireland and is funded by a licence fee and advertising.
-RTÉ operates four national television channels; RTÉ One, RTÉ2, RTÉ News and RTÉjr.
+RTÉ operates four national television channels; RTÉ One, RTÉ2, RTÉ News and RTÉ KIDSjr.
 Virgin Media Television operates four channels (Virgin Media One, Virgin Media Two, Virgin Media Three and Virgin Media Four) and remains Ireland's biggest independent broadcasters.

 TG4 is a public service broadcaster for Irish language speakers.
 All of these channels are available on Saorview, the national free-to-air digital terrestrial television service.
 HD variants of RTÉ One and RTÉ2 are available on Saorview, as are timeshift variants (+1 channels).

 Subscription services include Virgin Media Ireland (formerly UPC Ireland), Eir (telecommunications) and Sky Ireland, which offer a wide variety of television channels from outside of Ireland, increasing competition for Irish broadcasters.
 The presence of on-demand streaming services such as Netflix have also increased pressure on private and public broadcasters in Ireland.

 Most of the major broadcasters in Ireland operate streaming services, such as RTÉ Player, Virgin Media Player and TG4 Player.
 Some Irish owned channels are subscription only; these include Eir Sport channels.